sh-soltanpour/Free-Expense/README.md

 `true`*, *set every `items[*].active` to `true`* — and the page receives the modified body as if the server had sent it.

+`Comes with a golden default rule that makes your expense recording easier :)`

 ## Install

 1. Download the `.zip` from [Releases](../../releases) and unzip it